percona/k8spxc-docs/docs/backups-restore.md

    !!! note

-       Full backup objects available with the `kubectl get pxc-backup` command have two information fields handy when selecting a backup to restore:
+       Full backup objects available with the `kubectl get pxc-backup` command have a "Latest restorable time" information field handy when selecting a backup to restore.
-        "Earliest restorable time" and "Latest restorable time".
 You can easily query the backup for this information as follows:

        ``` {.bash data-prompt="$" }
-       $ kubectl get pxc-backup <backup_name> -o jsonpath='{.status.earliestRestorableTime}'
        $ kubectl get pxc-backup <backup_name> -o jsonpath='{.status.latestRestorableTime}'
        ```